vickmuir/Backup/evault-bmr-plugin.md

 EVault BMR is a disaster recovery solution for Microsoft Windows that enables you to completely restore your server from a bare metal state when a disaster such as an operating system or hardware failure occurred.
 This system allows you to quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.BluSoftlayer_full}}.

 **Note**: BMR is a Microsoft Windows only product on physical servers.
 It is not available for virtual servers.
 Bare Metal Restores for Linux distributions aren't supported.
-BMR is only supported with EVault Agent 8.30 or lower.
+BMR is only supported by EVault Agent 8.30 or lower.
 (30 June 2018).

 ## Capabilities provided